 We’re not here to play the game, we’re here to change the game.

-Throughout history, the old guard rarely tends to change its mind — typically, progress happens by new facts on the ground simply making the old guard irrelevant.
-They stay complaining and stay fighting progress, but ever-more laughably as they fade in reality’s rearview mirror.
+Historically, it’s rare that opponents of progress change their mind.
+Progress doesn’t happen by convincing them to switch.
+Typically, it happens by new facts on the ground simply making the old guard irrelevant.
+They stay complaining and stay fighting the tide, but ever-more laughably as they fade into the past.

 Guns-as-politics is an old-fashioned way of thinking.
 We believe culture is the highest-leverage point to focus our efforts.